-Frozen shoulder typically moves through 3 stages, with each stage lasting a number of months, and is slow to resolve.
+A frozen shoulder typically experiences 3 stages, with each stage lasting a number of months.
+The stages include:

 Stage 1: Freezing

-This stage is characterised by more pain than stiffness.
-Small movements of the shoulder are painful and there is a gradual loss of range of motion as the pain increases.
+This stage is characterised by pain rather than stiffness.
+Small movements of the shoulder are painful and there will be a gradual loss in your range of motion as the pain increases.
 This can last anywhere from 6 weeks to 9 months.

 Stage 2: Frozen

-During this stage, one will experience more stiffness than pain.
+One will experience more stiffness than pain.
 Use of the shoulder becomes increasingly difficult as the joint stiffens.
 Pain may be more tolerable in this stage.
 Daily activities become increasingly difficult.
-May last 4-6 months.
+This phase can last for 4 to 6 months.

 Stage 3: Thawing

-In this stage, the shoulder stiffness begins to ease and range of motion and pain levels improve.
-A full return of mobility and function may take 6 months to 2 years.
+The patient begins to experience a gradual return of range of motion to the shoulder.
+However, full return of mobility and function may take 6 months to 2 years.

-Certain groups of people are more prone to frozen shoulder pain.
+Certain groups of people are more prone to experiencing a frozen shoulder.

-YES, according to a study, the age group of 40 and 60 are more prone to this ailment.
-Women and diabetic are also more susceptible as compared to the rest of the population.
+TRUE: According to a study, people aged between 40 and 60 are more prone to suffering from a frozen shoulder.
+Women and diabetic patients are also more susceptible as compared to the rest of the population.

-Physiotherapy can help to relieve pain and regain movement.
+Physiotherapy can help relieve pain and regain movement.

-NO, steroids injection can only make the symptoms go away, and can provide some relief from frozen shoulder symptoms for several weeks up to a few months. but it will not treat the problem completely.
+FALSE: Steroids injection can only occlude the symptoms.
+An injection might provide some relief from frozen shoulder symptoms for several weeks up to a few months. but it will not treat the problem completely.
 Physiotherapy is ultimately the best way to conclusively treat this condition.

-Frozen shoulder pain takes more than 1-2 years to completely go away.
+Pain caused by a frozen shoulder takes more than 1-2 years to completely go away.

-NO, with physiotherapy, the recovery time for frozen shoulder can be decreased from 2 years to as little as 6 months.
+FALSE: With physiotherapy, the recovery time for a frozen shoulder can be decreased from 2 years to as little as 6 months.
 With the help of a knowledgeable physiotherapist, this painful and debilitating condition can be permanently treated.